-The branch meets every second Monday of each month at the Anglo Boer War Museum where topics of genalogical relevance are presented.
+The branch meets every second Saturday of each month at 16H30 at the Anglo Boer War Museum where topics of genalogical relevance are presented.
 (See our progamme page for more details)

 The branch is proud of the publications of members and former members of the branch.
 Some examples include: The Malan’s of South Africa by Hecules Malan

 1998/9; The Jordaan’s in South Africa by M. J.S Jordaan; The Van den(r) Berg from the Cape to Witkraal, Petrusburg, by J.J.
 Pottas 2005 and more.

 The branch members are ready to support newcomers and provide guidance to members that may struggle with particular research problems.
 Interested members of the public are welcome to join GSSA and can get in touch with the branch secretary.
 Details can be found in the team members section on this page.